Search the Collections

-As a star actress of the twentieth century she was best known for playing the title-role in Saint Joan which Bernard Shaw wrote for her.
-But she was also acclaimed for her performances in Greek tragedy and in Shakespeare.
-She spent her early years touring with Ben Greet's company in America, and playing seasons at the Gaiety theatre in Manchester.
-She was the leading lady at the Old Vic throughout the first world war, when she played both male and female parts.
+Best known for playing the title-role in Saint Joan which Bernard Shaw wrote for her Thorndike was also acclaimed for performances in Greek tragedy and in Shakespeare.
+She spent her early years touring with Ben Greet's company in America, and playing seasons at the Gaiety theatre in Manchester and was the leading lady at the Old Vic during the Great War, when she played both male and female parts.
 In the second world war she toured classics such as Macbeth and Medea around the mining areas of Wales and the North-East.
-A suffragist, a pacifist and socialist, she was married to the leading actor and director Lewis Casson, a celebrated theatrical partnership that lasted sixty years.
-She was created a Dame in 1931 and a Companion of Honour in 1970.
-Her ashes were buried in Westminster Abbey.
+A suffragist, pacifist and socialist, she was married to the actor and director Lewis Casson, a celebrated theatrical partnership that lasted sixty years.

 bronze bust, 1925